seqan/seqan3/doc/setup/quickstart_cmake/index.md

 - <b class="tab-title">Using GitHub Codespaces</b>
 [GitHub Codespaces](https://github.com/codespaces) offer a service similar to gitpod, including a free monthly quota.
 [Click here](https://codespaces.new/seqan/seqan3) to open SeqAn3 in Codespaces.
-Please note that you may have to manually clone the submodules by running `git submodule update --init`.

 </div>
 <br>